fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 You can use this extension to see the analysis report for your project as well as address problems shown in the manifest file editor.

-To view the stack analysis report for a specific module:
+To view the application's stack analysis report for a specific module:
 1. Open a manifest file (`pom.xml`).
-2. Use `Ctrl+Shift+P` on Linux or `Cmd+Shift+P` on Mac, and then click **Generate fabric8-analytics stack report** to see the stack analysis report for the manifest file.
+2. Use `Ctrl+Shift+P` on Linux or `Cmd+Shift+P` on Mac, and then click **Generate fabric8-analytics stack report** to see the application's stack analysis report for the manifest file.

-To view the stack analysis report for the entire project (including multiple sub-modules):
+To view the application's stack analysis report for the entire project (including multiple sub-modules):
-* Use command `Ctrl+Shift+P` on Linux or `Cmd+Shift+P` on Mac, and then click **Generate fabric8-analytics stack report on Workspace** to view the stack analysis report for the entire workspace/project.
+* Use command `Ctrl+Shift+P` on Linux or `Cmd+Shift+P` on Mac, and then click **Generate fabric8-analytics stack report on Workspace** to view the application's stack analysis report for the entire workspace/project.

 ## Contributing